Methodology

 Sources We Rely On

-- Australian Communications and Media Authority (ACMA) for regulatory information
+- Australian Communications and Media Authority (ACMA) for regulatory claims about number porting, 1300/1800 numbers, and emergency calling

-- NBN Co technical documentation for connectivity standards
+- NBN Co technical documentation for connection type specifications